veepiz/GCM-Cordova/README.md

     <script type="text/javascript" charset="utf-8" src="GCMPlugin.js"></script>

-In the CORDOVA_GCM_script.js script you will see an example of how to interact with the GCM plugin.
+In the CORDOVA_GCM_script.js script you will see an example of how to interact with the GCMplugin.
 Modify it to suit your needs.

+## Notes

+If you run this demo using the emulator you will not receive notifications from GCM.
+You need to run it on an actual device to receive messages.